How to Blend In-Person and Online Learning in a Hybrid Classroom

 1. What is a hybrid classroom, and how does it differ from traditional and fully online models?

-2. What technology is essential for setting up a successful hybrid classroom?
+2. What technology is essential for setting up a successful hybrid digital classroom?

 Setting up a hybrid classroom requires a combination of hardware and software tools.
-Essential technologies include interactive projectors or smartboards, reliable internet connectivity, video conferencing tools, cloud-based learning management systems (LMS), and collaboration platforms.
-For instance, Roombr's smart classroom solution features an interactive projector with AI integration, allowing seamless lesson delivery, real-time collaboration, and assessment, supporting in-person and online students.
+Essential technologies include interactive projectors or digital classroom boards, reliable internet connectivity, video conferencing tools, cloud-based learning management systems (LMS), and collaboration platforms.

 3. How can teachers keep online and in-person students equally engaged in a hybrid classroom?